 A quote can serve as a guiding principle that aligns with your core values and aspirations.
 By incorporating meaningful quotes into your CRO strategy, you can create a sense of purpose and clarity that will propel you towards success.

 First things first.
 We cannot talk about Conversion Rate Optimization (CRO) without defining it.
-Simple, it refers to the systematic process of improving a website's conversion rate through data-driven decision-making.
+If you want a thorough explanation of what CRO means in practice, we cover that in detail separately — but in short, it refers to the systematic process of improving a website's conversion rate through data-driven decision-making.
 It involves certain processes, such as analyzing user behavior, conducting A/B tests, and implementing changes to optimize the website for better results.
 Easy, right?

 But there is more.
 When it comes to CRO, it's essential to understand the customer journey and identify potential barriers that may prevent users from taking the desired action.
 By addressing these barriers and providing a seamless user experience, you can increase the likelihood of conversions.